Patch

 Our Approach

-• A Rust edge control plane in our patch stack: optimised services for offline operation and cloud orchestration, so the runtime stays small and failure modes stay understandable on gateway-class hardware.
+- A Rust edge control plane for the Patch stack: optimised services for offline operation and cloud orchestration, so the runtime stays small and failure modes stay understandable on gateway-class hardware.

-• Deployment shapes modelled in software — standalone nodes, hub-connected sites, and hub coordinators — so we can profile behaviour without forcing every topology into one artefact.
+- Deployment shapes modelled in software - standalone nodes, hub-connected sites, and hub coordinators - so behaviour can be profiled without forcing every topology into one artefact.

-• Benchmarking and simulating multi-device and multi-hub layouts before field rollouts, so we (and future customers in similar topologies) can see cost and data-load profiles early — not after the first busy season.
+- Benchmarking and simulating multi-device and multi-hub layouts before field rollouts, so Patch (and growers in similar topologies) can see cost and data-load profiles early - not after the first busy season.

 The Outcome

-Patch is in active delivery — an end-to-end Pendulum product that proves how we ship device-adjacent systems: hard boundaries at the edge, honest load and cost modelling before rollout, and field feedback driving blockchain identity, data paths, and UX.
-The same patterns inform client work where edge services, gateways, and TypeScript/React product UIs have to line up.
+Patch is in active delivery - an end-to-end product spanning edge control, operator UIs, and fleet orchestration.
+Hard boundaries at the edge, honest load and cost modelling before rollout, and field feedback driving blockchain identity, data paths, and UX give growers a stack that can scale beyond a single-site demo.

 Key Takeaways